Security keys

 Strengths:

-• Most online services test compatibility primarily with YubiKey — broad support is guaranteed
+• Most online services test compatibility primarily with YubiKey — broad support is more likely

 • Firmware-stable: no updates also means no risk of a bad update breaking something